parcel-bundler/website/src/recipes/web-extension.md

 yarn add @parcel/config-webextension --dev
 ```

 Next, you'll need a [manifest.json](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json) file, which will be the entry point of your extension.
 See [this guide](https://developer.chrome.com/docs/extensions/mv3/getstarted/) for details on how to set it up.
+Both Manifest V2 and V3 are supported.

 To build your extension, run Parcel using your `manifest.json` as an entry, and `@parcel/config-webextension` as the config: